deanOfWalls/PlaylistChallenge/README.md

 An integer, k, the index of song sk.
 A string, q, the name of the song you wish to switch to.
 It must return an integer denoting the minimum number of button presses needed to switch from song sk to song q.

+k = array index

+q = string name of song you want to switch to k = (randomly generated so we have a random starting song) String Arr k (this is the array that contains all song titles)